mmsaki/music-script/README.md

 # Music Script

-Download songs from youtube playlist into an Album:
+Downloads songs from Youtube Playlist or Soundcloud and turns them into an Album with Artist metadata.

+Add album to your Apple Music App or Android to listen offline.

 ## Dependencies